Leave a Message

 Incline Village Main Street, a program of the IVCBA, is leading a series of improvements designed to enhance both safety and aesthetics.
 The updated plan includes new landscaping, irrigation, raised visibility, and repositioning of the bronze sculptures - all designed to better reflect the natural beauty of Lake Tahoe.
 Like the original project, this effort is powered by community support.

+The community is once again coming together to fund and complete the next phase of improvements.
 Significant progress has already been made, but the project is seeking additional funding to reach completion.
 Support the project here: [LINK]

 This is one of those projects that quietly shapes how people experience Lake Tahoe - whether it’s their first visit or their hundredth.
 And it’s a reminder of what this community can accomplish when it comes together.